habitat-sh/habitat/components/docs-chef-io/content/habitat/_index.md

 ### Habitat Package

-A Habitat Package is an artifact that contains the application codebase, lifecycle hooks, and build dependencies of the application.
+A Habitat Package is an artifact that contains the application codebase, lifecycle hooks, and a manifest that defines build and runtime dependencies of the application.
 The package is bundled into a Habitat Artifact (.HART) file, which is a binary distribution of a given package built with Chef Habitat.
 The package is immutable and cryptographically signed with a key so you can verify that the artifact came from the place you expected it to come from.
 Artifacts can be exported to run in a variety of runtimes with zero refactoring or rewriting.